thma/thma.github.io/posts/2022-08-07-dependency-validation-of-haskell-applications.md

 Thanks to Graphmod rolling our own depency checker worked like a charm.

+In this post I used my PolysemyCleanArchitecture project as an example.
+However the dependency checker is flexible enough to validate quite different dependency requirements as well.

+For instance you could use it to limit the access to a database library to specific data-access modules in your codebase.

-Adding such an automated dependency validation to our testsuite will help to maintain our architecture clean even if we don't pay attention while coding.
+Adding such an automated dependency validation to a testsuite may help to maintain dependency constraints automatically with each execution of the CI/CD pipeline.